bitovi/bitscaffold/README.md

 1) Clone this repository: git@github.com:bitovi/bitscaffold.git
 2) `cd bitscaffold`
+3) Run `npm run build` to create the JavaScript needed for external projects
-3) Run `npm link`.
+4) Run `npm link`.
 This will create a link from the global node_modules folder to your bitscaffold directory
-4) Switch over to your existing BitScaffold project directory, `cd my-scaffold-project`
+5) Switch over to your existing BitScaffold project directory, `cd my-scaffold-project`
-5) Create the link to this project with `npm link bitscaffold`
+6) Create the link to this project with `npm link bitscaffold`
-6) You may need to re-run `npm link bitscaffold` if you run other `npm install` like commands in this repository
+7) You may need to re-run `npm link bitscaffold` if you run other `npm install` like commands in this repository

 ## Key Features